lucas-simoni/vite/README.md

 #### `pnpm dev`

-Start the development server at <http://localhost:5173>.
+Start the development server at <http://localhost:5173>, using `local-dev` mode.

 As code changes are made Vite provides instant and precise updates without reloading the page or blowing away application state.

 #### `pnpm build`

-Build for production to the `dist` folder.
+Build to the `dist` folder.

+This command builds for `production`, by default.
+To change its behavior use `--mode <development|stage|production>`.

 #### `pnpm preview`

-Locally preview the production build.
+Locally preview the build `./dist` folder.

 #### `pnpm test`